-Literacy for All VISTA projects will build the capacity of host sites to reflect and integrate the diverse cultures and identities of participants in their literacy programs and services.
-Projects could involve developing culturally responsive curriculum, incorporating student voice and choice in teaching and learning, increasing diversity of volunteers, increasing access for specific marginalized communities, or other activities that build cultural responsiveness in literacy programs and services.
+Literacy for All VISTA projects will build the capacity of host sites to reflect and integrate the multitude of cultures and identities of participants in their literacy programs and services.
+Projects could involve developing culturally responsive curriculum, incorporating student voice and choice in teaching and learning, increasing the volunteer pool, increasing access for specific marginalized communities, or other activities that build cultural responsiveness in literacy programs and services.